mahajialirezaei/LSC-Algo/README.md

 ## Usage

-To run the main script:
+To run the main script:

 ```bash